 Cons – What Could be Better?

 Too Dependent on Nexia?
-The lock’s full range of features is only available when you use it with the Nexia Bridge, which would cost another $100 or so (check here for the latest price).
+The lock’s full range of features is only available when you use it with the Nexia Bridge, which would cost another price (check here for the latest price).

 Extras Add Up: The Z-wave radio signal is disabled by default if you are not using the Nexia Bridge, thus prolonging battery life.
 Using Nexia Bridge would mean more load on the battery, which could shorten battery life.
 You also need a Nexia account that would mean a $9.99 monthly subscription charge.
 If you only have the Schlage Connect lock and if you do not have other home automation devices to connect to Nexia Bridge, the smart lock might prove to be very expensive.
 It would also be great if there were some way to connect to your Wi-Fi on top of the Z-wave connectivity it offers, this way you can remotely lock your doors without having to pay the monthly fee.